pgbarletta/locuaz/docs/source/blocks.rst

 metropolis
 """""""""""
-When using just one scoring function, the *metropolis* *pruner* can be used which, as its name suggests, uses the metropolis acceptance ratio to decide if the mutation is accepted or not.
+When using just one scorer, the *metropolis* *pruner* can be used which, as its name suggests, uses the metropolis acceptance ratio to decide if the mutation is accepted or not.

 consensus
 """""""""""
-If many scoring functions are used, the *consensus* *pruner* checks how many of them improved their scores on the mutated complex with respect to the previous one, if enough of them indicate an in increase in affinity, then the new complex is accepted.
+If many scorers are used, the *consensus* *pruner* checks how many of them improved their scores on the mutated complex with respect to the previous one, if enough of them indicate an in increase in affinity, then the new complex is accepted.
 Check :ref:`pruners:locuaz.prunerconsensus module` for more info and this `reference`_ for more details.